Claim: Leave It to Beaver was the first U.S. network television program to show a toilet.

-The answer is that Leave It to Beaver didn't really show a toilet in any episode, although there is a kernel of truth to the claim that it did.
-The intended debut episode of Leave It to Beaver (entitled "Captain Jack") was shelved for a week over censorship problems back in 1957, and a different episode was run in its place instead.
-The difficulty with "Captain Jack" was that the plot of the episode had Wally and the Beaver ordering a "genuine Florida alligator" for $2.50 from an ad in their Robot Men of Mars comic book and being disappointed at receiving not a full-grown saurian but an eight-inch baby gator.
+Back in October 1957, the intended debut episode of Leave It to Beaver, entitled "Captain Jack," had to be shelved for a week while another episode aired in its place due to problems with CBS' Standards and Practices group.
+The network's sticking point with "Captain Jack" was that the plot of the episode had Wally and the Beaver ordering a "genuine Florida alligator" for $2.50 from an advertisement published in their Robot Men of Mars comic book, then being disappointed at receiving not a full-grown saurian but an eight-inch baby gator.
 Determined to keep their purchase anyway, the boys visited the proprietor of the eponymous Captain Jack's Alligator Farm, who gave them some pointers on the proper care and feeding of an alligator.
-Wally and Beaver couldn't keep their reptilian pet (now christened Captain Jack) in their bedroom for fear their parents would find out it, so they hid him in the bathroom.
+Wally and Beaver couldn't keep their reptilian pet (now christened Captain Jack) in their bedroom for fear their parents would find it, so they hid him in the bathroom.
 But merely keeping Captain Jack in the sink or the bathtub would have left him too vulnerable to discovery, so they concealed him by placing him inside the toilet tank (which Wally referred to as Captain Jack's "aquarium").